mysterlune/observable-node-app/README.md

 So far, the document that follows is largely a scattershot of notes taken from watching [this video](http://techblog.netflix.com/2015/12/debugging-nodejs-in-production.html).

+Also, very [useful gist](https://gist.github.com/trevnorris/9616784) on the subject of recording perf events for a Node app.

 ##Introduction
 In development, observable NodeJS application development is pretty easy.
 Developers can `console` in the development environment and see where errors are happening.